DOI-USGS/snow-to-flow/README.md

 ## The Code

 The project is Open Source and uses the Vue JavaScript framework in conjunction with animated Scalable Vector Graphics (SVG) and raster graphics.
-The build process uses the Jenkins task runner and Docker containerisation.
+The build process uses the Jenkins task runner.

 ## Project Setup

-- Clone the project to your local system
+First, clone the project to your local system and `cd` to the cloned directory To run the data processing pipeline:
+- Within the `data_processing_pipeline` subdirectory, open the `data_processing_pipeline.Rproj` in R
+- Install the `targets` package for R `install.packages('targets')` and load it `library(targets)`
-- `cd` to the cloned directory
+- In the console run `tar_make()` to start the pipeline
+- To update the data to a new date, modify `p1_today` on the `1_fetch/src/1_fetch.R` script

+To build the website locally:
 - Download the Node Package Manager(NPM) dependencies by running `npm install` in your terminal window
 - Start the project by running `npm run serve` -- the address of the project will show on completion usually `localhost:8080`
 - Start your browser, enter the address found above
-- And that's it, easy peasie

 ### Notes on Setup